 - Also, much miraculous healing and recovery may be attributed to the fulfillment of such needs.

 - Where concepts of touch therapy, co-bedding amongst twins, and breastfeeding were based upon

 - Reproductive health and family planning also support social and intimacy needs.

 - Needs that pertain to the natural desire to be accepted and valued

 - Refers to the need to be respected to gain self-confidence

-- In Nursing, esteem needs include those which concern independence, dexterity, and mental control.
+- In Nursing, esteem needs include those that concern independence, dexterity, and mental control.
 Considering those reaching senescence that may be compromised of independence remarkably.
 Not to mention debilitated patients, patients who are in post-op, amputated patients, and those who had negative vaccine results.
 Some had come out injured from their workplace, which could limit their dexterity.
 Carpal Tunnel Syndrome is one.
-And finally, there’s great anxiety and stress that may result from post-traumatic stress disorder (PTSD), for example, that could disrupt self-esteem and sense of functionality.
+And finally, there’s great anxiety and stress that may result from post-traumatic stress disorder (PTSD), for example, which could disrupt self-esteem and sense of functionality.

 - A pursuit that can be achieved in two ways: